chapel-lang/chapel/.github/ISSUE_TEMPLATE.md

 - Output of `chpl --version`:
 - Output of `$CHPL_HOME/util/printchplenv --anonymize`:
-- Back-end compiler and version:
+- Back-end compiler and version, e.g. `gcc --version` or `clang --version`:
 - (For Cray systems only) Output of `module list`: